esp-rs/book/src/installation/index.md

 ### What espup Installs

-To enable support for Xtensa targets, `espup` installs the following tools
+To enable support for Xtensa targets, `espup` installs the following tools:

-- Rust compiler
-- Espressif fork for `Xtensa` targets
+- Espressif Rust fork for `Xtensa` targets
 - `nightly` toolchain with the necessary `RISC-V` targets
 - `LLVM` [fork][llvm-github-fork] that supports `Xtensa` targets
-- [GCC toolchain][gcc-toolchain-github-fork] as a custom linker that allows `LLVM` to support `Xtensa` targets
+- [GCC toolchain][gcc-toolchain-github-fork] as it is used as linker

 The forked compiler can coexist with the standard Rust compiler, allowing both to be installed on your system.
 The forked compiler is invoked when using the `esp` [channel][rustup-github-concepts-channel] instead of the defaults, `stable` or `nightly`.